 Student Watercolor Paper

 Sometimes we will be doing practice exercises that don’t call for the best paper.
 I recommend the Fabriano ‘fat’ pad which contains 60 sheets of 9″x12″ 25% cotton paper.
-It’s a steal at around $20 and one of these lasts me almost a year.
+It’s a steal at less than $20 and one of these lasts me almost a year.

 Pointed Round Brushes